OmoBarbie/se_project_todo-app/README.md

 selector: a selector string for the corresponding <template> element.
 Generated the todo function in the new class - first step was to get the class to render the items, returning the finished todo elements.
 Todo list can be check and unchecked ringing true or false, can also be deleted.
+Handles open/close via class methods
+Listens for the Escape key to close the popup
+Handles overlay and close button clicks
+Ensures event listeners are properly removed
+The list of initial to-dos, as well as any configuration objects you are using, should be stored in utils/constants.js.

 ## Technology